Walt Disney Studios Motion Pictures: Buena Vista

 A dispute with RKO Pictures in 1953 over the distribution of The Living Desert, Disney's first full-length film in the True-Life Adventures series, led Walt and his older brother Roy O. Disney to form its wholly owned subsidiary, the Buena Vista Film Distribution Company, Inc. (BVDC), to handle North American distribution of their own products.
 RKO refused to distribute the film.
-The name "Buena Vista" came from the eponymous street in Burbank, California, where the Walt Disney Studios was located (and remains to this day).
+The name "Buena Vista" came from the eponymous street in Burbank, California, where the Walt Disney Studios was located, and remains to this day.
 Buena Vista's first release was the Academy Award-winning live-action feature The Living Desert on November 10, 1953, along with Toot, Whistle, Plunk and Boom, Buena Vista's first animated release.

-Notable subsequent releases included the Austrian film Victoria in Dover, the Japanese Daiei film Princess Yang Kwei Fei (Most Noble Lady), released in US theaters in September 1956, The Missouri Traveler in March 1958, and The Big Fisherman in July 1959 (the first third-party production financed by Disney).
+In September 1954, it was reported that Buena Vista would distribute Disney's features in the U.S. for the next two years while RKO would still distribute Disney's shorts due to existing contracts.
+In August 1956, Disney revealed a release schedule for Buena Vista extending into 1958 which had outside-produced and foreign films alongside Disney's own films.
+Releases from this time included the Japanese Daiei film Princess Yang Kwei Fei (Most Noble Lady), released in US theaters in September 1956, the Austrian film Victoria in Dover in January 1958, The Missouri Traveler in March 1958, and The Big Fisherman in July 1959 (the first third-party production financed by Disney).

+On January 22, 1957, RKO's short distribution deal with Disney was revoked, allowing Buena Vista to distribute all of Disney's short films.
 By July 5, 1957, RKO Japan, Ltd. was sold to Disney Productions and British Commonwealth Film Corporation.
 In allocating the foreign film licenses to the company, Disney would use 5 and Commonwealth 8.

 In April 1960, the company dropped "Film" from its name.
 In 1961, Disney incorporated Buena Vista International (BVI), distributing its first PG-rated film, Take Down, in January 1979.
 Take Down was not produced by Disney itself, but was instead acquired from an independent studio, making The Black Hole the first PG-rated Disney film.
-In late July 1990, Buena Vista changed its name to Buena Vista Pictures Distribution, Inc. (BVPD).
+In 1974, Buena Vista re-released the black-and-white Mickey Mouse shorts The Klondike Kid, Touchdown Mickey, Mickey's Good Deed, Building a Building, The Mail Pilot, Two-Gun Mickey, and Shanghaied to theaters after noticing the surging interest in Fantasia and other older films at the time.
+In May 1987, Buena Vista changed its name to Buena Vista Pictures Distribution, Inc. (BVPD).